filippi-claudia/champ/README.md

 ```

-The first line contains a keyword `eigenvalues` followed by the number of orbitals.
+The first line contains the keyword `eigenvalues` followed by the number of orbitals.
 The following line contains
  eigenvalues as they appear in GAMESS or similar output.
-The file ends with keyword `end`.
+The file ends with the keyword `end`.

 ## Jastrow parameters file
 The Jastrow parameters can be provided using this file.
 It has the following format [Example: water].